cubter/event_observer/Readme.md

 ## App

+An app depicting the distribution of observations of selected species on a map and a timeline.

+### Data
+This repository contains an example of the observations data.
+The full data is [available here](https://link.storjshare.io/s/jw5s3jtfdzgnpv2oyey7oa7hziuq/app-data/event_observer_R-data.tar.gz).

+### Overview
 The app consists of three main parts:
 1. preprocessor files (`preprocessor.R` & `preprocessor.sh`), which split the original file into smaller ones (more in "Thoughts on performance optimisation" section below),
 2. redis uploader (`redis_uploader.R`) and